FOMC Updates: Jan. 29-30, 2019

 Fed Balance Sheet “Normalization” Risks Worry Markets and FOMC Members

-The Federal Reserve plans to start unwinding much of its $4.3 trillion balance sheet of Treasury and Agency securities (“normalization”) beginning in late 2017 and this is expected to put some upward pressure on interest rates.
+The Federal Reserve plans to start unwinding much of its $4.3 trillion balance sheet of Treasury and Agency securities (“normalization”) beginning in late 2017, and this is expected to put some upward pressure on interest rates.
 Essentially, the Fed plans to reduce its bond purchases, leaving more bonds in the market (more supply), which should lead to a dip in bond prices and a rise in interest rates (rates move in the opposite direction of bond prices).
-And that worries bond managers who believe normalization could have unintended consequences including a bond market crash (with a sharp drop in bond prices) which could spike rates upward and put the brakes on economic growth.
+That worries bond managers who believe normalization could have unintended consequences; including a bond market crash (with a sharp drop in bond prices), which could spike rates upward and put the brakes on economic growth.

 The recent dip in inflation data and the Fed’s balance sheet normalization plans have also given a few other members pause.
 In July 2017, Federal Reserve Bank of Philadelphia President Patrick Harker said the Fed should wait for more inflation data and gauge market reaction to the winding down of its balance sheet before voting for another rate hike.

 In a nutshell, the markets expect the Fed to not raise rates until its December 2017 meeting, and that too with a 43% probability.
 Fed members themselves see the Fed Funds rate at 1.25%-1.50% at the end of the year, and they are the ones who get to vote on rates.
 So, barring unexpected shocks, the Fed will likely increase its target rate at its December meeting.

 Higher Rates Will Benefit Banks and Credit Unions… But Only If They Are Proactive at Managing Non-Earning Assets

 Expectations of a gradual rise in rates bodes well for banks, especially community banks and credit unions that have been operating on razor-thin margins over the past seven years of near-zero rates.